At the height of WWII, residents of a small Italian village try to hide their most precious commodity from the Nazis: wine.

-Based on Robert Crichton’s international bestseller of the same name (and inspired by true events), The Secret of Santa Vittoria does what great satires do best: highlight life’s absurdities, and the good/bad qualities of human beings.
+Based on Robert Crichton’s international bestseller of the same name (and inspired by true events), The Secret of Santa Vittoria does what great satires do best: highlight life’s absurdities and many paradoxes.

 According to many sources, Quinn and Magnani had a curious “love & hate” relationship.
 They had already started together in George Cukor’s well-received 1957 melodrama Wild is the Wind, for which they both received Oscar nominations.
 Personal problems aside, Quinn and Magnani make a wonderful screen couple.

 German actor Hardy Kruger (The Fight of the Phoenix) is excellent as a cunning Nazi officer.
 Kruger’s character is a bad, really bad person, but the actor underplays his character’s villainy in such a clever manner that you end up sort of liking him — well, “like” might be too strong a word, let’s just say that he isn’t completely repellent.